klub-grotolazow/frontend/README.md

 ```
 git clone git@github.com:klub-grotolazow/frontend.git
 ```

 2. Navigate to the frontend directory in the git repository folder
 ```
 cd frontend\frontendAKGtool
 ```

 3. Run the activator program on port 9001
 ```
 activator run 9001
 ```

 4. Now you can test application.
 Open your browser and type in the adress field : http:/localhost:9001 Your web client is ready to use.
+Before using configure the backend url in the client's settings.
 Test the functions provided by the client.

 ### Functionality provided by the web client